toddobryan/turnin/src/test_analysis/resources/apcsp-final.md

 @
 Each car's make, model, and year
 @
-A
-@@Data-6
+Analog data is continuous, but digital data is discrete--it is broken up into units that aren't separated into smaller parts.
+Only the car's location data is analog--you could keep measuring more and more accurately, basically forever.
+Each of the other kinds of data has only a finite number of possible values.
+@@Data-6,D
 Which of the following is true about the process of converting analog data into digital data?
 @
 The digital version contains all of the details of the analog data, as long as enough storage capacity is available.
 @
 To make the digital version be a more accurate representation of the analog data, the process should use fewer bits to represent each sample.
 @
 A longer interval between measured samples means more details will be captured in the conversion from analog to digital.
 @
 The digital version is a representation of the analog data but cannot include all of the details.
 @
 It is possible to recover the analog data from the digital data.
 @
-D
-@@Data-7
+When you convert analog data to digital data, you're converting a continuous, variable stream into a stream of discrete blocks with only a finite number of possible values.
+Here's why each answer is right or wrong:

+  * "The digital version contains all of the ..."
+You can never _completely_ capture analog data, no matter how much storage you have.
+  * "To make the digital version..."
+You should actually use more bits to represent each sample if you want the digital version to be more accurate.
+  * "A longer interval..."
+    To get more details, use a shorter interval between samples.
+  * "The digital version is a representation..."
+This is exactly right.
+  * "It is possible to recover..."
+Unfortunately, when you convert from analog to digital, you lose some data you can never get back.

+@@Data-7,C
 Which of the following kinds of data must be compressed with a lossless compression algorithm to ensure that it's useful?
 @
 Pictures from a camera phone
 @